Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: The ARP-GEM2 atmospheric model

 Further developments in the physics directly concern the shallow convection scheme.
-They also aim to enhance physical realism to the extent that a mass flux scheme can be considered physically realistic.
-These modifications are described in Appendix \ref{app:shall}.
+In general, the modifications to the shallow convection scheme make it less intense and shallower in terms of precipitation and transport.
+Particularly high precipitation at high resolution in GS25 was partly related to shallow convection.
+Other changes also aim to enhance physical realism, to the extent that a mass flux scheme can be considered physically realistic.
+These additional modifications are described in Appendix \ref{app:shall} and do not appear to have a strong impact on the model simulations.
 They include revisions in shallow precipitation and in-cloud water content formulations, detrainment and entrainment rates, momentum transport, detrainment of turbulent kinetic energy (TKE), the inclusion of a maximum depth in the shallow cloud definition, and the initial properties of updrafts.
-In general, the modifications to the shallow convection scheme make it less intense and shallower in terms of precipitation and transport.
-Entrainment is globally increased, consistent with higher-resolution simulations, for which convection should be globally less diluted (Section \ref{sec:simulations}\ref{sec:diluted}).
-In this model, shallow and deep convection are handled by separate schemes and could be more consistently unified.
-Unlike deep convection, which is adjusted for each resolution, the shallow convection remains fixed once for all.
+Entrainment is globally increased, consistent with higher-resolution simulations, for which convection should be globally less diluted.
+Unlike deep convection, which is may be adjusted for each resolution, the shallow convection parameters remain fixed once and for all, for simplicity.
+Note that shallow and deep convection should ultimately be represented by a single, unified scheme, for consistency.

-The deep convection triggering has been revised, reverting to the formulation originally proposed by \citet{jakob-2003} as detailed in Appendix A. Finally, we incorporated revisions in the microphysics and turbulence calibration.
 The intensity of turbulent mixing is increased by decreasing the TKE dissipation (Appendix \ref{app:turb}).
-This aimed to reduce the predominant cold bias in surface air temperature.
-Finally, some parameters in the microphysics are modified (see GS25 for parameters definition).
-The cloud-to-rain autoconversion coefficient, $k_{\mathrm{au},l}$, is decreased to $4\cdot10^{-4} s^{-1}$.
-This contributes to an increase in low cloud amount, which tends to be reduced with increasing resolution.
-The intercept parameter in the snow size distribution, $N_{0s}$, and that in the liquid particle size distribution, $N_{0r}$, are both set to $8 \cdot 10^6$ m$^{-4}$.
+This aimed to limit the predominant cold bias in surface air temperature.
+Finally, some parameters in the microphysics are modified (Appendix \ref{app:micro}).